 Before connecting the new light fixture, disconnect the wires from the house wiring.
 Use the twist-connectors to separate the two sets of wires.
-If you’re replacing an existing fixture, make sure the stranded wire is one eighth inch longer than the solid wire.
-To avoid accidentally connecting the two types of wires, you must strip the insulation from the solid wire.
+If you’re replacing an existing fixture, make sure the stranded wire is longer than the solid wire.
+To avoid accidentally connecting the two types of wires, we must strip the insulation from the solid wire.
 Then, twist the stranded wire onto the connector.
 The stranded wire should bunch up on the tip of the connector.

 Unplug the old light fixture from the wall.
 Unplug the fixture from the wall and connect the hot wire and neutral wire of the new fixture.
 Once this has been done, attach the new fixture to the lighting box using the screws provided in the old fixture.
 Make sure to use a wire nut when attaching the light fixture to the junction box.
 Finally, make sure to secure the light fixture with a lock nut.

 What to do if there is no ground wire for light fixture?

 If you’ve recently replaced a light fixture, you’ve probably noticed that the ground wire is loose.
 If that’s the case, you can’t simply re-ground the fixture by wrapping a ground wire around the fixture screw.
 We can, however, re-ground it by running a ground wire through the fixture, starting from the ground.
 Then, connect the new light fixture’s white and black wires.